paulramisch/bundestag_speech_tagger/README.md

 More importantly the LSTM architecture would need a sentence level encoding, instead of word or character level encoding.
 First tests showed, that files of up to 1 or 2mb and hundreds of thousands tokens interfere with the architectures capabilities.
 LSTMs can keep track of over 1.000 timesteps which represent tokens/words here.[[8]](#ref_8) This is not enough to gain an advantage of the taken prefilter approach but the added token act as noise and have a huge negative impact on the systems performance, however this might not be true for transformer networks - this hasn't been tested in this work.
 Sentence level encoding on the other hand leads to huge loss of informartion towards certain token that are needed for this classificiation such as commas, dots and colons.

 ## 2.1 Training data preparation
 The first step is the data preparation: In order to train the model there is training data needed.
-For this 36 out of the approximately 5000 protocols were annotated, containing over 7000 speeches.
+For this 36 out of the approximately 5000 protocols were annotated, containing over 7000 speeches, for all the examined periods 1-18 two each.
 Departing from the modeling approach in the modern XML files that are published by the German parliamentary since 2017, every time a new person speaks, it is annoated as a new speech, this mirrors the modelling of the OP data.
 In the Bundestag XML files, the speeches of the speaker are modelled as of the speech of the politicans.
 The data 36 where worked through twice and automaticly checked for plausibility.[[9]](#ref_9)

 The training data is created by extracting all strings of up 150 characters (all possible characters, including whitespace, line breaks and numbers) that with a colon with this RegEx pattern: `^.{5,150}?:`.
 If such a string is directly following the annotated speech tag, it is considered a positive, that is a speech beginning, if not it is tagged as negative, which means not a speech start but just speech content.